calimero-project/calimero.parent/README.md

 # calimero.parent
-Contains the maven parent POM for Calimero modules
+Contains the Maven parent POM and Gradle multi-project setup for the Calimero repositories.